-Christine’s dedication to serving the Lyttelton community is also out of the ordinary: ‘I don’t really know how it started, probably with netball and rugby clubs, plus our parents were volunteers.
+Christine’s dedication to serving the Lyttelton community was also out of the ordinary: ‘I don’t really know how it started, probably with netball and rugby clubs, plus our parents were volunteers.
 I think there’s something about Lyttelton and the harbour that brings people closer – they are somehow forced to bond as small communities and be involved in each other’s lives.’

 Along with first husband, Keith Mauger, Christine established the Lyttelton Youth Group when their sons were teenagers in the early 1990s.
 What began as a Sunday roast for family and friends soon morphed into a regular gathering of 50 or more young people at the Holy Trinity Church on Winchester Street.
 Christine returned in 2007 to oversee the group’s reincarnation as the Lyttelton Harbour Basin Youth Centre.

 Other highlight roles include Manager and Community Facilitator of Lyttelton Community House, Justice of the Peace, organiser of the Annual Parihaka Remembrance Service, and a second term serving as Chair of the Lyttelton–Mt Herbert Community Board.

 It is in this role that Christine was such a staunch supporter of the Lyttelton Museum re-build: ‘I loved visiting the Museum, especially seeing anything to do with Antarctica, old bottles, and items that had been “found”.
 The new Museum is among some of the most exciting things to happen in Lyttelton.’